Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: The Evolution of Place-Based Theories and Practices in Environmental Criminology

 Finally, the environmental criminological approach favours direct and practical methods, techniques, and technologies over purely theoretical discourse.
-Improvements in modern technology have resulted in the development of a number of crime analysis techniques (\eg crime scripting~\cite{cornish1994procedural}, agent-based modelling~\cite{bonabeau2002agent}, geographic profiling~\cite{rossmo1999geographic}), crime prevention techniques (\eg situational crime prevention~\cite{clarke1997situational}, crime prevention through environmental/urban design~\cite{jeffery1977crime,newman1972crime}), and tools (\eg computerised crime mapping systems and hot spot policing~\cite{eck1995crime}).
-With this constant evolution alongside modern technology, it is no wonder that environmental criminologists have begun to shift their focus from traditional crime in the real world to those committed using computer systems and the Internet.
+Improvements in modern technology have resulted in the development of a number of crime analysis techniques (\eg crime scripting~\cite{cornish1994procedural}, agent-based modelling~\cite{bonabeau2002agent}, geographic profiling~\cite{rossmo1999geographic}), crime prevention techniques (\eg situational crime prevention~\cite{clarke1997situational}, crime prevention through environmental/urban design~\cite{jeffery1977crime,newman1972crime}), and tools (\eg digitised crime mapping systems and hot spot policing~\cite{eck1995crime}).
+With this constant evolution alongside modern technology, it is no wonder that environmental criminologists have begun to shift their focus crimes committed using computer systems and the Internet.
 Given the similar focus held by information security researchers on mitigating cybercrime, it is equally unsurprising that these two fields could serve to complement each other in achieving this shared goal.